-Bruce has a personal collection of 5,200 cataloged mineral specimens from southern African localities, including 1,500 thumbnail-size specimens.
-Specimens from Tsumeb and the Kalahari Manganese Field form the core of his collection, supplemented by specimens from the Erongo Mountains, Onganja, Karibib, Messina, Okiep, the Witwatersrand goldfields, the Goboboseb Mountains, and other regional localities.
+Bruce has a personal collection of 8,100 catalogued mineral specimens from southern African localities.
+Specimens from Tsumeb and the Kalahari Manganese Field form the core of his collection, supplemented by specimens from the Erongo Mountains, Onganja, Karibib, Messina, Okiep, the Witwatersrand goldfields, the Goboboseb Mountains, and other localities in the region.

 please E-mail us at: